Skip to main content

 • Purple

 Next, we have a list with no customization and multiple levels to test the defaults. allows a maximum of four levels of ordered/numbered lists, and a total of six levels if some unordered lists are mixed in.
-The second-level defaults (lower-case Latin) are formatted slightly different in versus HTML.
-The HTML style is not easy to adjust, but you can specify the version to match if it is important.
 Note that to have nested lists you must structure your list items as paragraphs, since a list may only appear within a <p> element.

 1. A title on a top-level item.